parhelia512/axe/README.md

 Axe is a compiled programming language with a focus on type safety, ease of concurrency, and performance.

-It began as a re-engineering of Scar, though evolved into its own entity later on.
-Axe provides a clean syntax for systems programming with modern and parallel language features.
+It provides a clean syntax for systems programming with modern and parallel language features.

 ```axe
 use std.string;